Climate of Rajasthan

 The climate of Rajasthan in northwestern India is generally arid or semi-arid and features fairly hot temperatures over the year with extreme temperatures in both summer and winter.
+The hottest months are May and June.
+The monsoon season is from July to September; however, rainfall remains moderate.

 History

 Under the Köppen climate classification the greater part of Rajasthan falls under Hot Desert (BWh) and remaining portions of the state falls under Hot Semi Arid (BSh); the climate of the state ranges from arid to semi-arid.
 Rajasthan receives low and variable rainfalls and thereby is prone to droughts.
 As Rajasthan is the dry and hot state, Unbelievable hailstorm covered Nagaur, Rajasthan in a thin snow-like icy blanket in December 2019.
 Later on, it is clarified that this is not a snowfall but a hailstorm, endorse by western disturbances.
 The climate has changed in winters like never before.